 "Sometimes kids like using training wheels to get used to using the brakes on the new bike, and also the size of the new bike may be a bit bigger than their balance bike," said McDonough.
 "Quickly, parents can take these off, once skills progress."

-This bike gets high ratings on Amazon and comes partially pre-assembled, making it quicker and easier to get kids out on the road.
+This bike has almost 500 verified reviews on Amazon and comes partially pre-assembled, making it quicker and easier to get kids out on the road.

 Between their first bike with pedals and a "big kid" bike of their own, McDonough suggests kids transition to a tag-along bike, an attachment to an adult bicycle that allows them to practice speed and balance.